KaijuML/rotowire-rg-metric/README.md

    as two distinct entities, "San Antonio Spurs" (ok) and "Spurs" (not ok).
    This impacts the performances of the RG metric.
 This is issue can also be observed in the original script (which we changed minimally).

+ - The `batch-run.py` script somewhat runs everything in parallel.
+As such, it's rather difficult to use the printed logs.